EtherealEmil/UsualScrap/README.md

 <details>
 <summary>Medical Kit(90C)</summary>

-Costs 90 credits, Weighs 3
+Costs 120 credits, Weighs 3

 The Medical Kit heals the user overtime when used.
-It has a limited amount of health it can heal at once (240) but will replenish its availbe health overtime.
+It has a limited amount of health it can heal at once (100) but will replenish its available health overtime.

-Compared to Bandages, the Medical Kit can heal 2x the health (120) Bandages can heal (60) and can heal infinitely when given time to replenish.
+Compared to Bandages, the Medical Kit can heal more health (100) than Bandages can heal (60) and can heal infinitely if given time to replenish.

+For Update 1.7.3 users and above - The medkit can now be used to directly heal other employees.
+This can be done by looking at your fellow employee and using the medkit like you're healing yourself with it, same healthpool and all.
+The only things to note is that after you start healing them, you will continue to heal them as long as you stay close together!
+You do not need to stare into the eyes of your fellow employees unless you want to of course.

 </details>